NielsRogge/Transformers-Tutorials/README.md

 - LUKE by Studio Ousia
 - DEtection TRansformers (DETR) by Facebook AI
 - CANINE by Google AI
-- BEiT By Microsoft Research
+- BEiT by Microsoft Research
+- LayoutLMv2 by Microsoft Research

 All of them were an incredible learning experience.
 I can recommend anyone to contribute an AI algorithm to the library!